wanda0929/Rydberg_pulse_design/measurement-free error corretion/Slides/MFQEC.typ

 // knowing the locations of two continuous timesteps; calculating the hologram phase pattern of the previous timestep with C_WGS; calculating the velocity of the moving dots; calculating the phase-change velocity with AD(implicit differentiation); Evolve and update the phase dynamics.
 == Dynamic Array Generation via Automatic Differentiation
-- The AD-based method treats the phase-coordinate relationship as an analytic function = quantum error correction on neutral-atom array
-== Quantum error correction and code space
+- The AD-based method treats the phase-coordinate relationship as an analytic function = Measurement-free and movement-free error correction protocol == Quantum error correction and code space
 - Code space, redundancy, syndrome, error correction.
 #figure(